SemanticAudio: Audio Generation and Editing in Semantic Space: Experiments

 \subsubsection{Acoustic Reconstruction Quality}

-\autoref{tab:reconstruction} isolates the performance of the \textbf{Acoustic Synthesizer}.
-The model exhibits excellent reconstruction fidelity (Mel Loss 0.813, STFT Loss 0.794 at $d=128$).
-The performance degrades gracefully as the dimension decreases, confirming that our lightweight MLP projection successfully compresses semantic information while retaining sufficient cues for the synthesizer to reconstruct high-fidelity waveforms.
+Table~\ref{tab:reconstruction} isolates the performance of the \textbf{Acoustic Synthesizer}.
+The $d=1024$ rawPE variant achieves the best reconstruction fidelity (Mel 1.202, STFT 1.670), as it preserves the full Perception Encoder embedding without information loss.
+The DDT variant at the same dimension is slightly behind (Mel 1.256, STFT 1.695), confirming that the learned linear transform introduces minimal degradation.
+Performance degrades gracefully as the dimension decreases from $d=128$ to $d=32$, confirming that our lightweight MLP projection successfully compresses semantic information while retaining sufficient cues for high-fidelity waveform reconstruction.
+Compared to SemanticVocoder~\citep{xie2025semanticvocoder} (Mel 1.927, STFT 2.886), our flow-matching-based Acoustic Synthesizer achieves substantially better reconstruction across all configurations.